 Deli Style Roast Beef

-What if I told you it’s possible to get perfectly cooked and colored deli style roast beef and the recipe calls for nothing more than beef, salt, pepper and a little bit of patience?
+What if I told you it’s absolutely possible to get perfectly cooked and colored deli-style roast beef and the recipe calls for nothing more than beef, salt, pepper, and a little bit of patience?
 I am sorry to say you may have to learn a fancy new French word.
 Say it with me “Sous vide.”
 Translated this basically means “under vacuum.”
 Some of you may or may not be familiar with this term.
 One of the more popular gifts in recent years for home cooks is a sous vide water circulator.
-Previously this technology was very expensive and only available to high end avant-garde gourmet restaurants.
+Previously this technology was very expensive and only available to high-end avant-garde gourmet restaurants.
 Now you can find one under $100 one click away on amazon.
 There are even DIY articles online if you want to build one yourself.

-My highly technical explanation is as follows: Sous vide cooking is vacuum sealing food in a plastic bag and dunking it in water that is temperature controlled by a little electronic gadget.
-Feel free to update the wikipedia entry with that little gem.
+My highly technical explanation is as follows: Sous vide cooking is vacuum sealing food in a plastic bag and dunking it in water that is temperature-controlled by a little electronic gadget.
+Feel free to update the Wikipedia entry with that little gem.
 If you have a water circulator great, you are all set.
 If you don’t have one I highly recommend picking one up.
 They are extremely versatile and can turn a zero into a hero when it comes to cooking dinner.
-In the video below you will learn how to cook perfectly pink roast beef in the comfort of you own home without needing a degree in chemistry.
+In the video below you will learn how to cook perfectly pink roast beef in the comfort of your own home without needing a degree in chemistry.
 Enjoy